|

 This article first appeared in:

-- ARCHER, L. (2005) Warm up properly, and reduce the risk of sports injury.
+- ARCHER, L. (2005) Warm-up properly, and reduce the risk of sports injury.
 Brian Mackenzie's Successful Coaching, (ISSN 1745-7513/ 23 / June), p.
 1-2

 Page Reference

-- ARCHER, L. (2005) Warm up properly, and reduce the risk of sports injury [WWW] Available from: http://www.brianmac.co.uk/articles/scni23a1.htm [Accessed
+- ARCHER, L. (2005) Optimum speed training ideas for sprinters and hurdlers [WWW] Available from: https://www.brianmac.co.uk/articles/scni23a1.htm [Accessed

 About the Author

-Les Archer is track and field coach in South Africa with experience from schools to the Olympics specialising in sprints and long jump.
+Les Archer is a track and field coach in South Africa with experience from schools to the Olympics specialising in sprints and long jump.
 He is also the current strength and conditioning coach for the Golden Lions rugby union in South Africa.